 How does it work?

-- During your class, students join the assessment on their smartphones.
+- During your class, give the unique join code to your students to join the assessment on their smartphones.

 - Go through each question together, with each student answering on their phones.